-- (top level dir) - o The JSPs - O WEB-INF/ - web.xml Created from [dspace-source]/etc/dspace-web.xml, appropriate filled out with configuration parameters (e.g. location of DSpace installation directory - dspace-tags.tld DSpace custom tag descriptor - fmt.tld JSTL message format tag descriptor, for internationalization - lib/ All the third-party JARs needed to run DSpace - classes/ The DSpace class files, plus all of the Messages\xx.properties files.
+- (top level dir) - The JSPs - WEB-INF/ - web.xml Created from [dspace-source]/etc/dspace-web.xml, appropriate filled out with configuration parameters (e.g. location of DSpace installation directory - $\ast\,$ dspace-tags.tld DSpace custom tag descriptor - $\ast\,$ fmt.tld JSTL message form at tag descriptor, for internationalization - lib/ All the third-party JARs needed to run DSpace - classes/ The DSpace class files, plus all of the Messages_xx.properties files.
 The latter are placed here so they are in the CLASSPATH and thus can be picked up as resource bundles.

-Log Files
+6.3 Log Files